chalmers-revere/opendlv.os/README.md

 All the sensors except for the camera are connected to a small PCB board and then to the BeagleBone Blue board.
 The camera is directly connected to the Raspberry Pi board.
 The two boards are connected by a USB cable, which is treated by both boards as a standard network connection.
 Both boards are also wireless-ready: in particular, the Raspberry Pi has WiFi capabilities, while the BeagleBone Blue has both WiFi and Bluetooth connectivity.

 ---
+### Booting the system
+There is a specific sequence to follow in order to boot up the Kiwi platform correctly.
+First, use the main power switch to turn on the BeagleBone Blue.
+You will see several led lights blinking.
+Wait until the green leds in the bottom-right corner of the board are turned on.
+At this point, you can turn on the ESC by pushing its power button: you will start hearing a repetitive beep sound that indicates that the beaglebone is waiting to connect to the raspberry pi.
+Wait until you see a red led on in the top right corner of the beaglebone.
+Finally push the following buttons in sequence: MOD, PAU, MOD.
+The beeping sound should stop indicating that the system has started correctly.

 ### Connect to Kiwi